fallscameron01/Q-Learning_CartPole/README.md

 # Q-Learning_CartPole
- Solves the Cart Pole problem using q-learning in the Python Gym library.
+ Solves the Cart Pole problem using q-learning in the Python OpenAI Gym library.

 ## How it Works
 The program uses the Model class to handle the creation of a Q-State Table.
 The Model class discretizes the values in the observation space to